Albert-Gao/blog/source/_posts/how-to-create-kotlin-native-ios-project.md

 mkdir "$SRCROOT/build/"
 cp -a "$SRCROOT/../../build/konan/bin/$NAME/" "$SRCROOT/build/"
 ```
-    You see, we gonna check your building target from the environment variable and copy the according to source to the `build` folder.
+    You see, we will check your building target from the environment variable and copy the according to source to the `build` folder.

 13. Go to the `building phases`, in the existing `Link Binary With Libraries`, drag the `nativeLibs.framework` from the `Project navigator` to the list.